Works Constitution Act: Sections of the Act

 The BetrVG is divided up into 132 different sections (§1 – 132) which are grouped in the following topics.

-General provisions § 1 – 6
+General provisions § 1 – 5

-The eligibility criteria for forming works council in large and small companies alike, and their relation with trade unions.
+The eligibility criteria for forming works council in large and small establishments, and their relation to trade unions and employer associations.

 Election procedures § 7 – 20

-The works council election procedures, including formation of electoral board, voter and candidate eligibility, timelines, gender quota of candidates and contesting elections.
+The works council election procedures, including formation of electoral board, size of works council, voter and candidate eligibility, timelines, gender quota of candidates and contesting elections.

 Term of office of the works council § 21 – 25

-The term or length of the works council office, substitute members when a works council member is temporarily or permanently unavailable, termination of membership, both voluntarily and involuntarily.
+The duration of the works council office, substitute members when a works council member is temporarily or permanently unavailable, termination of membership, both voluntarily and involuntarily.

 Conduct of business of the works council § 26 – 41

 The internal organization of the works council, including its committees, working groups, responsibilities of the chairperson, structure of internal meetings, decision making mechanisms and the honorary nature of the work.
 Additionally the youth and trainee delegation, disabled person's delegation and trade unions' rights to participate in works council meetings are outlined.